 AMSTERDAM’S BEST FOOD TOURS

-If you’re a curious foodie, the Amsterdam Do-It-Yourself Foodie Tour is your no-B.S guide to Amsterdam’s quintessential street food.
+If you’re a curious foodie, our self-guided Amsterdam Foodie Tour is your no-B.S guide to Amsterdam’s quintessential street food.
 Think the best stroopwafels of the Netherlands, fresh herring, Amsterdam’s best mini pancakes (poffertjes), etc. You’ll also get exclusive tastings and discounts, as well as the scoop behind the food and our local food heroes, plus restaurant recommendations for the rest of your stay.

 If a guided experience is what you’re looking for, the Hungry Birds are the pioneers of food tours in Amsterdam and they know how to feed!
 You’ll taste the most complete selection of Amsterdam’s best street food — from Gouda cheeses to a Michelin-guide cookie — and be well taken care of by a caring ‘Mother Bird’.
 Come hungry.